Canon (NYSE:CAJ) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Canon (NYSE:CAJ – Get Rating) in a research report report published on Thursday.
+StockNews.com began coverage on shares of Canon (NYSE:CAJ – Get Rating) in a research report released on Friday morning.
 The firm issued a strong-buy rating on the technology company’s stock.

-A number of other equities research analysts also recently weighed in on CAJ.
-JPMorgan Chase & Co. downgraded shares of Canon from an overweight rating to a neutral rating in a research note on Friday, January 13th.
-TheStreet raised shares of Canon from a c+ rating to a b rating in a research note on Tuesday, January 31st.
-Finally, Macquarie downgraded shares of Canon from an outperform rating to a neutral rating in a research note on Thursday, November 24th.
+A number of other analysts have also recently commented on CAJ.
+JPMorgan Chase & Co. cut Canon from an overweight rating to a neutral rating in a research report on Friday, January 13th.
+Macquarie lowered Canon from an outperform rating to a neutral rating in a research note on Thursday, November 24th.
+Finally, TheStreet upgraded Canon from a c+ rating to a b rating in a research note on Tuesday, January 31st.

 Canon Price Performance